GreenteaOS/Tofita/README.md

  - PS/2 mouse
  - PS/2 keyboard
  - COM-port debug output
+ - Initial RAM disk for LiveCD/LiveUSB and installer
+ - Currently works only in QEMU :trollface:
+ - Monolithic performance-oriented kernel

 This system is going to be coded exclusively in [@hexalang](https://github.com/hexalang), but I also recommend you to take a look at [@ziglang](https://github.com/ziglang), another promising systems programming language!